 It works out nicely.

 While I don’t recommend getting an Instant Pot JUST for making rice, it does its’ rice cooker job quite nicely.
-I love that I can just push the “Rice” button and walk away.
-Just like a rice cooker.

 I use full-fat coconut milk all the time, but you could use light coconut milk in this if you wanted to.